Court orders release of man charged in Daniel Pearl killing

-Sheikh’s lawyer Mehmood A. Sheikh, with whom he is not related, called for his client to be released immediately.
+Sheikh’s lawyer Mehmood A. Sheikh, with whom he is not related, called for his client’s immediate release.

-“The detention order is struck down,” said Faisal Siddiqi, the Pearl family lawyer.
+“The detention order is struck down,” said Faisal Siddiqi, the Pearl family’s lawyer.
 Sheikh will be freed until the appeal is completed, he said, but will be returned to prison if the family is successful in overturning the acquittal.

 Sheikh was sentenced to death and three others were sentenced to life in prison for their role in the plot.
-But in April, the Sindh High Court acquitted him and three others, a move that stunned the U.S. government, Pearl’s family and journalism advocacy groups.
+But in April, the Sindh High Court acquitted him and the three others, a move that stunned the U.S. government, Pearl’s family and journalism advocacy groups.

 The acquittal is now being appealed separately by both the government and Pearl’s family.
 The government has opposed Sheikh’s release, saying it would endanger the public.
 The Supreme Court will resume its hearing on Jan.
 5.

-Sheikh had been convicted of helping lure Pearl to a meeting in the southern Pakistani port city of Karachi, in which he was kidnapped.
+Sheikh was convicted of helping lure Pearl to a meeting in the southern Pakistani port city of Karachi, in which he was kidnapped.
 Pearl had been investigating the link between Pakistani militants and Richard C. Reid, dubbed the “Shoe Bomber” after trying to blow up a flight from Paris to Miami with explosives hidden in his shoes.

 A gruesome video of Pearl’s beheading was sent to the U.S. consulate.
-The 38-year-old Wall Street Journal reporter from Encino, California, was abducted Jan.
+The 38-year-old Wall Street Journal reporter from Encino, California was abducted Jan.
 23, 2002.

+In Sheikh’s original trial, emails between Sheikh and Pearl presented in court showed Sheikh gained Pearl’s confidence sharing their experiences as both waited for the birth of their first child.
+Pearl’s wife Marianne Pearl gave birth to a son, Adam, in May 2002.

+Evidence entered into court accused Sheikh of luring Pearl to his death, giving the American journalist a false sense of security as he promised to introduce him to a cleric with militant links.

 Associated Press writer Kathy Gannon in Islamabad contributed to this report.